jallen6386/CSC420_IT_Project_Management_Team1/README.md

 	10. Assumption log:
 		- The assumption log is a record of any high level assumptions and constraints about the project, typically identified in the business case before the project starts.
 		- The assumption log also captures any specific activity and task assumptions that are identified throughout the lifecycle of the project.

+References:

+All content provided from Skillsoft:
+Project Initiation and Planning (PMBOK® Guide Sixth Edition)